-1. Hire a garden designer to draw up a plan for your garden or garden renovation.
-Take photos of your garden before, during and after you make changes (adding and removing plants), and in every season.
-These photos will document events that occur over time; so you can decide where you want to make additions or deletions.
+Be sure to take photos of your garden before, during, and after you make changes (including adding and removing plants) and in every season.
+These photos will document events that occur over time, so you can decide where you want to make additions or deletions.
 They will also show you how quickly change occurs and plants grow.
 Use this plan as a guide for the New Year when choosing new plants for your landscape.
-Knowing which plants will thrive (right plant, right place) can save you time, money and disappointment.
+Knowing which plants will thrive (right plant, right place) can save you time, money, and disappointment.

-3. Feed your soil.
-Spread a layer (about 1 inch thick) of compost in your garden beds.
+If your green thumb is itching to touch the soil, give your plants a headstart this spring by spreading a layer (about 1 inch thick) of compost in your garden beds.
 Keep it away from stems and trunks.
 Your plants will thank you with lush, healthy growth in the spring.

 4. Reduce the size of your lawn.

 Enlarge your planting beds to reduce mowing time and create a more water-wise landscape.
 Once established, shrubs and perennials require fewer resources — ie., water and fertilizer — to survive and thrive.
 Try this late-season garden plan starring October Magic Camellias.

 5. Add some fragrance to your garden.